vincent-hanlon/InvertypeR/README.md

 ### Blacklist

 Some regions of the genome tend to have poor-quality Strand-seq data.
 The most problematic are things like reference assembly collapses, where only 1 copy of a region is present in the reference but several copies of the region are present in the physical genome.
 Depending on where the additional copies are located, the reads in the 1 reference copy map in unexpected directions.
+Such regions should be provided to InvertypeR as a BED file.

 For GRCh38 in humans, the file blacklist.GRCh38.humans.bed is an appropriate choice.
 For other species, it would be best to make a blacklist based on read depth (see the sup mat of the [InvertypeR paper](doi.org/10.1186/s12864-021-07892-9)) or based on the orientation of reads in Strand-seq libraries in many individuals.